LewisWatson/carshare-ninja-pitch/PITCHME.md

 - Service workers acting as client side proxy <!-- .element: class="fragment" data-fragment-index="2" -->
   - Cache key resources to improve responsivenes
   - App takes responsibility for what happens if there is no network
-- Will earn it's place on users home screen, along side native apps <!-- .element: class="fragment" data-fragment-index="3" -->
+- Earns it's place on users home screen, along side native apps <!-- .element: class="fragment" data-fragment-index="3" -->
-  - User promted to add to home screen <!-- .element: class="fragment" data-fragment-index="4" -->

 #HSLIDE